Q How do I contact the Coos Bay Police?

 Where no collection line is located within 300 feet from any boundary of a property, the owner shall construct and connect to a private sewage disposal system complying with the provisions of Section 13.15 of the Coos Bay Municipal Code.
 The owner shall operate and maintain the private sewage disposal system at all times in a sanitary manner and at the owner’s sole expense.
 Permits may be required by the DEQ for the installation and/or maintenance of the private sewage disposal system.
 It is the owner’s responsibly to comply with all DEQ requirements.

 The local DEQ office is located at 381 N Second Street, Coos Bay, OR 97420.
 The phone number for DEQ’s office is (541) 269-2721.

 Q Do I need a permit for a sewer repair?

 Yes.
-A Sewer Permit is required if the repair involves the city's storm or sanitary sewer, so you should check with the City's Public Works Department before starting repairs.
+A Public Works Permit (Sewer) is required if the repair involves the city's storm or sanitary sewer, so you should check with the City's Public Works Department before starting repairs.
 If the repair is in the right of way (e.g. under the sidewalk or street), the permit needs to include right of way use and will require a bond.
 If the sewer repair is entirely on private property, City permits are not required, however state permits may be required.

 Q Do I need a permit for a new sewer connection or a repair to an existing sewer connection?